-95 British Consulate General, Erbil, 'Iraqi National ID Card', 20 June 2017.
+94 Letter from the British Embassy Baghdad, 'Internal movement/civil documentation and access to essential services in host communities', 4 December 2014.
 Available on request.
-96 Letter from the British Embassy Baghdad, 'Internal movement/civil documentation and access to essential services in host communities', 4 December 2014.
-Available on request.

 - 6.1.2 The British Embassy in Baghdad in April 2012 noted that a returnee would need only to provide his passport (valid or expired) or laissez passer to the MoDM to receive assistance in re-acquiring civil documentation.
-The source explained that in Baghdad there were four locations where a returnee could seek assistance from the MoDM; there were two locations in central Karkh; one in Karadah and a fourth on the edge of the International Zone, at the MoDM Head Office.97 - 6.1.3 According to the Iragi Consul in Norway in February 2012 and October 2013. in order to obtain a replacement passport and other ID documents from outside Iraq, the General Directorate of Nationality would need to submit to the Passport Directorate the following information: 'full name, place of birth, mother's name.
-ID card number, page number in the family registry, Iragi nationality certificate number and date of issue."98 - UNHCR Baghdad, in a paper dated November 2011, noted: 6.1.4 - 'The network of PARC [Protection Assistance and Reintegration Center]'s. comprising fixed centres and mobile teams, provide legal counselling, assistance and referrals to appropriate service providers.
+The source explained that in Baghdad there were four locations where a returnee could seek assistance from the MoDM; there were two locations in central Karkh; one in Karadah and a fourth on the edge of the International Zone, at the MoDM Head Office.95 - 6.1.3 According to the Iraqi Consul in Norway in February 2012 and October 2013, in order to obtain a replacement passport and other ID documents from outside Iraq, the General Directorate of Nationality would need to submit to the Passport Directorate the following information: 'full name, place of birth, mother's name, ID card number, page number in the family registry, Iraqi nationality certificate number and date of issue.'96 - 6.1.4 UNHCR Baghdad, in a paper dated November 2011, noted:

+'The network of PARC [Protection Assistance and Reintegration Center]s, comprising fixed centres and mobile teams, provide legal counselling, assistance and referrals to appropriate service providers.
 PARC lawyers can provide legal representation in court and before administrative bodies, assist in the filing of complaints and in advocacy with local authorities.
-PARCs also provide advice and assistance on registration with MoMD, rights and entitlements...Types of legal cases / issues with which the PARC lawyers assist include: Civil ID / Nationality, birth / death certificates, marriage, divorce / separation, inheritance, passport, PDS, education, moveable / immoveable property, compensation.'99 - 6.1.5 The British Embassy in April 2012 also noted that a returnee could seek assistance with civil documentation through the UNHCR's network of PARCs and Protection Assistance Centres (PACs) which were located across Irag.
-100 The source further explained:
+PARCs also provide advice and assistance on registration with MoMD, rights and entitlements...Types of legal cases / issues with which the PARC lawyers assist include: Civil ID / Nationality, birth / death certificates, marriage, divorce / separation, inheritance, passport, PDS, education, moveable / immoveable property, compensation.97

+6.1.5 The British Embassy in April 2012 also noted that a returnee could seek assistance with civil documentation through the UNHCR's network of PARCs and Protection Assistance Centres (PACs) which were located across Iraq.98 The source further explained:

-'UNHCR and its partners provide support to returnees with the acquisition of Civil IDs and other critical civil status documentation.
-Contact points and means of access vary: returnees can directly seek assistance by visiting MoMD, Return Assistance Centres (or branch offices in governorates) or other field offices in person, by contacting lawyers through the phone numbers listed on brochures distributed through field visits in various governorates, or they can be referred by other service providers, the MoMD, and other stakeholders.'101 http://www.landinfo.no/asset/3369/1/3369_1.pdf, accessed 10 August 2016
+4UNHCR and its partners provide support to returnees with the acquisition of Civil IDs and other critical civil status documentation.
+Contact points and means of access vary: returnees can directly seek assistance by visiting MoMD, Return Assistance Centres (or branch offices in governorates) or other field offices in person, by contacting lawyers through the phone numbers listed on brochures distributed through field visits in various governorates, or they can be referred by other service providers, the MoMD, and other stakeholders.99